SiliconLabs/matter_extension/provision/README.md

 ## Board Support

 Pre-compiled images of the Generator Firmware can be found under ./images.
 The source code of these images is found under ./support.
-A single image is provided for all EFR32MG12 parts, and another one for the EFR32MG24 family.
-To cope with the different flash sizes, the `provision.py` script reads the device information using `commander`, and send it to the GFW, which configures the NVM3 during the initialization step.
+A single image is provided for each family (EFR32MG12, EFR32MG24, EFR32MG26).
+To cope with the different flash sizes, the
+`provision.py` script reads the device information using `commander`, and send it to the GFW, which configures the NVM3 during the initialization step.